Last Updated on

 The body wants to be healthy.
 There is a natural tendency to come back to that point of health.
 Health is the rule, rather than the exception.
 It’s innate.
 It’s something that you’re born with.
 It’s part of you. – Dr. Andrew Weil (author of a huge number of books on Amazon)

-Let’s use this calorie calculator from Women’s Health and Fitness Magazine to estimate ‘maintenance’ calories used by a hypothetical woman who is 35 years old, 1.68cm (5 feet 6 inches) tall, with a ‘light’ activity level.
+Let’s use the calorie calculator from Women’s Health and Fitness Magazine to estimate ‘maintenance’ calories used by a hypothetical woman who is 35 years old, 1.68cm (5 feet 6 inches) tall, with a ‘light’ activity level.
 (Maintenance calories are the number of calories that are estimated to be needed for someone to maintain a specific weight).
 Let’s look at how many calories it takes to maintain her bodyweight at two different points 100kg (220 lbs) and 65kg (143 lbs), the latter of which, for the sake of argument, we’ll assume is her optimal bodyweight – the point at which she naturally settles when consuming a normal, nourishing diet.

 As the screenshots show, when the woman eats 2,468 calories daily she maintains her weight of 100kg (220 lbs).
 When she eats 1998 calories a day, she maintains 65kgs (143 lbs).
 Why the difference?
 Because fat people require more energy to move their bodies around. **Please note that this calorie calculator provides only an estimate (as all calorie calculators do).
 Many people need more calories than is shown here (especially younger and more active people).